-Olaf Weighorst
+Olaf Wieghorst

 1899-1988

-About Olaf Weighorst
+About Olaf Wieghorst

 Olaf Carl Wieghorst was born to a display artist and a photo re-toucher in Viborg, Jutland, Denmark in 1899.
 His education was in the Copenhagen public schools and, at a young age, he developed an acrobatic act at the Tivoli Theater in Copenhagen where he was breathlessly billed as “Little Olaf- The Miniature Acrobat.”
 By the age of fourteen Olaf Wieghorst, who would eventually grow to be over 6’4″, was too big to be logically referred to as miniature, and started working on a stock farm, where he first learned to ride horses and began to teach himself to paint.